dBdone/build/terms.md

-**15.2.** The Customer may unsubscribe from any subscription, and thereby terminate the Agreement according to the period stated below, without giving reason, by using a respective "Termination" button in the User Account.
-An unpaid subscription may be terminated at anytime with immediate effect, whereas a paid subscription may only beterminated with effect at the end of the ordered Initial Term or theend of the respective Renewed Term.
+**15.2.** The Customer may unsubscribe from any subscription, and thereby terminate the Agreement according to the period stated below, without giving reason, by using the cancellation function in their User Account under "My Products" (/my\_products).
+An unpaid subscription may be terminated at any time with immediate effect, whereas a paid subscription may only be terminated with effect at the end of the ordered Initial Term or the end of the respective Renewed Term.

+**15.2.1.** For monthly subscriptions, cancellation takes effect at the end of the current billing period.
+No further charges will be made after the cancellation date, and the Customer retains access to the Service until the end of the paid period.

+**15.2.2.** For yearly subscriptions, cancellation takes effect at the end of the current annual billing period.
+No refunds are provided for unused portions of the yearly subscription, and the Customer retains access to the Service until the end of the paid period.

+**15.2.3.** Cancellation requests must be submitted through the User Account interface.
+Cancellation requests sent via email or other methods may not be processed immediately and do not guarantee cancellation of future charges.

 **15.3.** If the Customer wants to delete the entire User Account, the Customer may do so by contacting dBdone at hello@dbdone.com or pressing the "Delete